Royalton Hotel: 2000s to present

 Schrager was planning to spend $12 million to renovate the hotel by mid-2001, amid a decline in demand for hotels in New York City.
 In addition, he planned to build 30000 ft2 of condominiums.
 After the September 11 attacks in 2001, Schrager used the Royalton to temporarily house displaced Lower Manhattan residents, and he had to drastically reduce nightly room rates.
 Schrager narrowly avoided defaulting on $355 million of debt in 2003; had Schrager gone into default, he would have been forced to surrender the Royalton and three other hotels to his lenders.

 MHG continued to operate the Royalton after Schrager resigned as the company's chief executive in 2005.
 At the time, the hotel was appraised at $69 million.
 The new chief executive W. Edward Scheetz announced in June 2007 that the hotel would close for a full renovation.
 Roman and Williams spent four months redesigning the lobby, which Scheetz had described as dated.
 In addition, several rooms on the upper stories were combined into penthouse units, and the bar and restaurant were also renovated.
 The hotel reopened on October 23, 2007, following a $20.2 million renovation.
 MHG spent $1.5 million in 2010 to renovate the Brasserie 44 bar, and the company hired several bartenders to overhaul the cocktail menu.
 The bar reopened in October 2010 and was rebranded Forty-Four.

 To pay off its increasing debts, Morgans announced in January 2011 that it would sell the Royalton and Morgans hotels.
 Texas-based hotel chain FelCor Lodging Trust agreed to buy the two hotels that May for a combined $140 million, though MHG continued to operate the hotels.
 FelCor announced in early 2016 that it was considering selling the Royalton, and Highgate and the Rockpoint Group bought the hotel in August 2017 for $55 million, taking out a $36 million mortgage to fund its purchase.
 At the time, the hotel had 168 rooms.
 The Royalton was temporarily closed in 2020 due to the COVID-19 pandemic in New York City, and it was sold again in September 2020 to MCR Investors, operator of the TWA Hotel, for $41 million.
 MCR planned to renovate the Royalton to make it less exclusive; the firm's chief executive Tyler Morse said that potential guests avoided the hotel since "it was too intimidating".
+In December 2023, LuxUrban signed a lease to operate the hotel.